ajnelson/diskprint_workflow/README.md

 This repository contains program configurations and calls used to process diskprints.
 An overview of the diskprint project is available from [NIST](http://www.nsrl.nist.gov/Diskprints.htm).

-NB: The workflow in this repository is meant to be run by a dedicated shell user account in a Mac OS X environment.
+NB: The workflow in this repository is meant to be run by a dedicated shell user account in a Mac OS X or Ubuntu 14.04 environment.
 The account's Bash environment must be configured to allow for local compilation and installation by augmentations to various `$PATH` variables.
 If not already configured, a script is included to complete configuration.

 ## Data